ReadyMouse/sub-manager/README.md

 - StablePay (peer-to-peer)
 - StableDonate (Charity focused, recurring donations)
 - Proxy pattern for upgradeable contracts
+- KYC for transcation over gov reporting limits ($3-5k in single)

 - Listing Resource:
   - Renters willing to pay rent "I would pay X a month for a 3bed, 2 bath in (zipcode)"